 EKS Anywhere is also an excellent option to power hybrid cloud architecture while maintaining operational consistency between the cloud and on-premises.
 Besides, EKS Anywhere provides the ideal solution to keep data with on-premises infrastructure where data sovereignty is a primary concern.
 It leverages AWS to manage the application architecture and delivery.

-Choosing ECS vs EKS: which is right for you?
+Choosing Amazon ECS vs. EKS: Which is right for you?

 EKS is undoubtedly the more powerful platform.
 However, it does not mean EKS is the de facto choice for any workload.
 ECS is still suitable for many workloads with its simplicity and feature set.